zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 4. We noticed that Azure SQL Database does not support all the features available in SQL Server.
 We are not using these features currently, but are curious to know what the options are for these in Azure?
 Specifically, we were thinking about Linked Servers, Database Mail, SQL Server Agent Jobs, and Service Broker.

-5. Moving everything to APIs sounds terrific, but how can we stay on top of our API inventory and manage discoverability, security, lifecycle, and monitoring into the future?
-Is there something we could use to develop a proof of concept quickly?

-6. We have been using .NET Framework for years, and now in Visual Studio web have options for .NET Framework, .NET Standard, and .NET Core.
+5. We have been using .NET Framework for years, and now in Visual Studio web have options for .NET Framework, .NET Standard, and .NET Core.
 As we look at creating our new web and API applications, how do we choose the correct framework?

 ### Infographic for common scenarios